 Students who fail to make SAP are placed on Financial Aid Warning, Financial Aid Probation, or Financial Aid Suspension.
-When a student fails to achieve SAP and his or her eligibility for financial aid is impacted, the Financial Aid Coordinator notifies the student regardless of whether the student is receiving financial aid by letter and email notification.
+When a student fails to achieve SAP and his or her eligibility for financial aid is impacted, the Financial Aid Coordinator notifies the student regardless of whether the student is receiving financial aid.